 The Alberta Utilities Commission approves investor-owned water utility rates: in approving rates, it maintains a balance between the interests of the water utility and its customers.Investor-owned water utilities may seek assistance from the Alberta Utilities Commission to establish water rates and determine the terms and conditions of service.
 The AUC has staff experts familiar with complex rate matters and may assist with water rate applications.
 The rate application process for water utilities is found in Rule 011.

-Water utility customers can file complaints with the Alberta Utilities Commission.
+Customers with unresolved complaints can file complaints with the Alberta Utilities Commission.
 The AUC responds to complaints regarding the rates, terms and conditions, and service of investor-owned water utilities and established rates for certain water utilities when it has been necessary.

 For municipally owned utility service customers, the AUC may not challenge the public utility rate structure itself.
 See Section 43 of the Municipal Government Act for information about what the AUC can consider.